 SSRS Tutorial on Charts

 Next, eight days is all about Charts.
 I don’t think; you need seven days to understand the charts.
-The following is the list of charts available in the SQL SSRS Reporting services.
+The following tutorial section shows the list of charts available in the SQL SSRS Reporting Services.

 - Charts Introduction